wlan0/container-object-storage-interface-spec/spec.md

 }

 message ProvisionerDeleteBucketRequest {
 	// This field is REQUIRED
-    // Bucket name is the name of the bucket in the storage backend string bucket_name = 1;
+    // Protocol specific information required by the call is passed in as key,value pairs.
+    Protocol protocol = 1;

+    // This field is OPTIONAL
+    // Protocol specific information required by the call is passed in as key,value pairs.
+	// The caller should treat the values in parameters as opaque.
+	// The receiver is responsible for parsing and validating the values. map<string,string> parameters = 2;
 }

 message ProvisionerDeleteBucketResponse {